sciactive/nephele/packages/nephele-serve/README.md

 ```
 Usage: nephele-serve [options] [directory]

-Command line WebDAV server with browser support for local users to access files remotely.
+Command line WebDAV server with browser support.
+Serves from file system or S3 compatible object store.

 Arguments:
   directory                                  The path of the directory to use as the server root.
+When using S3, this is the path within the bucket.

 Options:
   -v, --version                              Print the current version